BadWolf22/Simple-Multiplayer-Games/README.md

 - [ ] Zooming for

 # I lied, they're not all multiplayer
-Pacman, Asteroids, Lunar Lander, Soduku, Minesweeper
+Pacman, Asteroids, Lunar Lander, Soduku, Minesweeper, Tetris